A historic vessel is undergoing major restoration at Turn to Starboard.

 ‘Tudora’ is a Rampart 48 motor cruiser built by the Rampart Boat Building Company in 1964.
 The elegant vessel was kindly gifted to the charity by a generous supporter in July 2018, yet requires extensive repair to its wooden hull planking and general repair work.

-Restoration of the 25-tonne vessel was able to begin thanks to a grant for half of the required funds from the Lest We Forget Association.
-The organisation has kindly donated £15,000 towards the project to help veterans in the region, with further support from Falmouth Marine School, Watson-Marlow Fluid Technology Group, Axminster Tools and Bradfords Building Supplies in Penryn.
+Restoration of the 25-tonne vessel was able to begin thanks to a grant for half of the required funds from The Lest We Forget Association.
+The organisation has kindly donated £15,000 towards the project to help veterans in the region, with further support from Watson-Marlow Fluid Technology Group, Woodstock in Falmouth, Axminster Tools and Bradfords Building Supplies in Penryn.
 The charity is also seeking further sponsorship from grant providers, local companies and individuals.

 Once completed, the charity aims to relaunch the boat to either provide motor cruising courses for wounded veterans, or sell the boat and use the funds towards providing further sailing opportunities.